caleb531/personal-website/_pages/privacy-policy.md

 ---

 This privacy policy serves as a straightforward explanation of how this website collects and handles your personal information.
+Please note that the term "this website" encompasses:

+1. All personal website pages hosted on `calebevans.me`
+2. All web applications and other projects hosted on `projects.calebevans.me`

 This privacy policy was last updated on February 6th, 2017.